Letters from Eric Roland Cotterill to his Mother, 1915 - Part 2

 3

-night after the dusty & warm day.
+nights after the dusty & warm day.

-You write of the dust storm you
+You wrote of the dust storm you

 unfortunately endured being as dark as

-Egypt but to date the nights have been
+Egypt; but to date the nights have been

 anything but dark.
 We were out on

-night manoeuvre this week & we might
+night manoeuvres this week & we might

 as well have been on a barrack square